dick-the-deployer/dickthedeployer.com/content/docs/dickfile.md

 pipeline:
   stages:
   - name: first # name of stage
-    autorun: true # if the stage should run automatically
+    autorun: true # if the stage should run automatically, default false
   - name: second
     autorun: true

 jobs:
   - stage: first # name of stage this job belongs to
     name: echo foo # name of this job
+    requireRepository: true # if the job require sources from repository, default false
     deploy: # list of commands in this job
       - echo foo
     environmentVariables: # list of environment variables injected to each command in this job